 Using podcast creation as a teaching method is a highly effective, low-cost approach to improving oracy, engagement, and broader curriculum outcomes.

-It provides pupils with authentic, purposeful opportunities to speak, listen, collaborate, and reflect, all of which are core components of the national curriculum and the Government’s vision for oracy in schools.
+It provides pupils with authentic, purposeful opportunities to speak, listen, collaborate, and reflect, all of which are core components of the national curriculum and the Government’s vision for oracy framework in schools.

 Unlike traditional classroom tasks, podcasts are designed to be heard by others, giving pupils a real audience and purpose for their work.

-Creating podcasts in the classroom is a highly inclusive strategy because it allows every pupil to participate, express themselves, and develop essential communication skills in ways that are tailored to their needs
+Creating podcasts in the classroom is a highly inclusive strategy because it allows every pupil to participate, express themselves, and develop essential communication skills in ways that are tailored to their needs using our Oracy Toolkit